NearsoftLabs/challenges/challenge1.md

 - User must be able to create an account, and log in
 - When logged in, user should be able to see a list of his/her movies, as well as add, edit, and delete movies.
 - Each entry has a title, genre, and year
-- Filter by year, from-to, and/or by genre
+- Filter by year(from-to) and/or by genre
 - User setting – User must be able to edit his/her account
 - Minimal UI/UX design is needed.
 - The app should use AJAX at some point.